alphagov/government-digital-strategy/README.md

 It will compile and minify the JS.
 This uses the RequireJS optimizer.

-It will also minify all CSS.
+It will also minify all CSS and generate the PDFs.

 Once it's done, you're left with a `deploy/` folder which is the production-ready files.
 This is what should be deployed to the server.